18F/handbook/pages/about-us/tts-consulting/operations/collaboration.md

 cspell: ignore facemute
 ---

-As a remote organization, TTSC relies on various practices and tools to enable positive and productive collaboration.
+TTSC relies on various practices and tools to enable positive and productive collaboration.
 These help us get to know each other, foster community, and support respectful and inclusive collaboration.

 ## Virtual coffees